Esophageal stricture refers to any persistent intrinsic narrowing of the esophagus.

 Distal esophageal strictures

-These are typically caused by gastro-esophageal reflux disease (GORD), either as a separate entity or in the setting of:
+These are typically caused by gastro-esophageal reflux disease (GERD), either as a separate entity or in the setting of:

 - prolonged nasogastric intubation